creative research

-creative research"Integrating artistic and creative production with research to generate new knowledge, understanding, or insight, mostly embracing innovation and disruption, with a focus on collaboration and interdisciplinary perspectives." — External Review
+"Integrating creative production with research to generate new knowledge, or understanding, mostly embracing innovation and disruption, with a focus on collaboration and interdisciplinary perspectives." — External Review

 Creating a transmedia documentary film to explore human experiences (You Are Mythical).
 Developing a multimedia performance to dive into culture (Flying Fish Over Mexico).
 Designing an interactive digital project to document a community (The Barbaric Country).
 Using an immersive installation to portray a native pueblo (Tarahumara Project).